Example image

 ✅ Not doing more, but doing smarter.
 From a thousand vague pieces of advice to focusing on two powerful methods.

-✅ You’ll be able to take steps towards a social life again, without constantly having to weigh whether it might be too much.
+✅ You can take steps toward a social life and work, without constantly weighing whether it might be too much.
+You finally experience less financial stress.

 Hi, I’m Silvie, 33 years old and I live in the Netherlands.
 In May 2017, I was in a scooter accident and suffered a concussion and whiplash.